 Abstract: This article explores the extent to which during the 1950s campaigns to reform Muslim personal law, which received a boost thanks to the outcry against 1955 polygamous marriage of the then Prime Minister, Muhammad Ali Bogra were linked with wider lobbying by female activists to secure for women their rights as Pakistani citizens alongside men.

-POLYGAMY is the normal practice in indigenous African and Islamic populations.
+Polygamy and genetic equilibrium - Bonney, G. E.; Konotey-Ahulu, F. I. D. POLYGAMY is the normal practice in indigenous African and Islamic populations.
 Recently Konotey-Ahulu1 has claimed that polygamy may explain the persistence of some abnormal haemoglobins in these populations.
 An examination of that claim using a mathematical model shows that polygamy can lead to an equilibrium distribution in gene frequencies only if the male heterozygote tends to acquire more wives than either homozygote-a condition that is shown not to be unlikely in African and Islamic populations.

+Response: Who Decides?
+Harm, Polygamy and Limits on Freedom - Lori G. Beaman?
 ABSTRACT: This essay considers the issue of polygamy in response to Stephen Kent's arguments in an article in this issue.
 Ultimately, disagreements about religious freedom often emanate not from completely divergent positions, but from differences about the interpretation of boundaries and where they should be drawn.
 Despite these agreements, there are significant points of departure between Kent and myself, including the characterization of polygamy as inherently abusive, the use of media reports as generalizable data, and the conceptualization of agency of women who choose to live in polygamous relationships.

+Extinguishing the Twin Relics of Barbaric Multiculturalism - Slavery and Polygamy.
 Nineteenth-century America experienced fierce battles against two expressions of territorially based multiculturalism: southern slavery and Mormon polygamy.
 The extermination of Mormon polygamy did not require military intervention; instead, the federal government deployed an array of increasingly coercive legalweapons that set precedents for twentieth-century interventions into the affairs of the constituent states.
 The battles against slavery and polygamy both reflected federal efforts to liberate persons from the tyranny of places and, as such, signaled a rejection of territorially based multiculturalism in the United States.

-Polygamy in African fiction
+Polygamy in African fiction.

 Abstract: Polygamy in the form of polygyny is still practised all over Africa and remains an obstacle to female emancipation in many countries, including South Africa, where it is recognised legally by the Customary Marriages Act.
 This article examines the rhetoric surrounding polygamy in a number of African texts, including critical articles.

-If debate about polygamy is often strangely absent from the media and society in African countries which frequently explore the issue of marriage.
+Polygamy is often strangely absent from the media and society in African countries which frequently explore the issue of marriage.
 As this paper will demonstrate, African novels generally militate against polygamy.
 Polygamy is revealed as a continual source of female suffering and oppression.
 The pivotal text in discussions of polygamy in African fiction is Une si longe lettre.
 This text, because of its apparent rejection of polygamy, has been proclaimed one of the most powerful feminist articulations of the African woman's quest for wholeness.